Geogear/AsioHttpClient/README.md

 # Http Client To Get Stickers From Giphy.com
 Done as a testcase for the recruitment of a company.
 Used c++ with asio library.
 Built with gcc 6.3.0 using mingw on windows 10.
+Pre-built version can be found inside the bin directory.

 ## Usage
 .\sticker_client.exe <path-to-api-key-file>, api-key-file must be a text file containing only the api-key on the first line.